oceans aware: inform, inspire, involve

 ship-based pollution

 In combatting ship-sourced pollution, whether accidental or intentional, the size of the world fleet is the first challenge: thousands of container ships, bulk carriers, tankers, ferries, cruise ships and fishing vessels cross the ocean every day.
-The size of the ocean is another factor: the further the ship moves away from land and the jurisdiction of a coastal State, the more difficult this task becomes.
+The sheer size of the ocean is another factor: the further the ship moves away from land and the jurisdiction of a coastal State, the more difficult it becomes to monitor.
 The very nature of the ocean environment and conditions in which these vessels operate (perhaps the most dangerous and unpredictable of any) also means that accidents and the ensuing pollution are often unavoidable.
 Add to this the difficulty of establishing a regulatory framework on the shipping industry, imposing strict standards and controls at levels accepted uniformly around the world and you begin to appreciate the challenge posed in preventing marine pollution from ships.

 How is it regulated?